hbk4mask/hbk4mask.github.io/_posts/2020-07-03-benfits-of-home-gym.md

 ### 2. Savings on expensive gym membership ###

 It’s no brainer that having workout equipment at home means you don’t have to buy expensive gym membership.

-Apart from serious lifters and professionals, most of the people need comparatively less fitness equipment to maintain fitness level.
+Apart from serious lifters and professionals, most of the people need comparatively less fitness equipment to maintain general fitness level.

 So even if you have to spend money more than your yearly gym membership, you are getting a bargain.